 Renal — relating to the kidneys.

 Retina — the center part of the back lining of the eye that senses light.
-It has many small blood vessels that are sometimes harmed when a person has had diabetes for a long time.
+It has many small blood vessels that can be harmed by high blood sugar levels.

 Risk factor — anything that increases the chance of a person developing a disease or condition.

 Somogyi effect — also called rebound effect.
-A swing to a high level of glucose in the blood from an extremely low level, which usually happens after an untreated insulin reaction during the night.
+A swing to a high level of glucose in the blood after an extremely low level It often happens as the result of an untreated low blood sugar during the night.
 People who experience high levels of blood glucose in the morning may need to test their blood glucose levels in the middle of the night.
-If blood glucose levels are repeatedly low, adjustments in evening snacks or insulin doses may be recommended.
+If blood glucose levels are repeatedly low overnight, adjustments in evening snacks or insulin doses may be recommended.

 Sucrose —table sugar; a form of sugar that the body must break down into a more simple form before the blood can absorb it and take it to the cells.

-Sugar — a class of carbohydrates that taste sweet.
+Sugar — a type of carbohydrate.
 Sugar is a quick and easy fuel for the body to use.
-Some types of sugar are lactose, glucose, fructose, and sucrose.
+Some types of sugar are lactose, glucose, fructose and sucrose.

 Triglyceride — fats carried in the blood from the food we eat.
 Most of the fats we eat, including butter, margarines and oils, are in triglyceride form.
 Excess calories, alcohol or sugar in the body are converted into triglycerides and stored in fat cells throughout the body.
 The body needs insulin to remove this type of fat from the blood.

-Type 1 diabetes — a type of diabetes in which the insulin-producing cells (called beta cells) of the pancreas are damaged.
+Type 1 diabetes — a type of diabetes in which the insulin-producing cells (beta cells) of the pancreas are damaged.
 People with type 1 diabetes produce little or no insulin, so glucose cannot get into the body’s cells for use as energy.
 This causes blood glucose to rise.
-People with type 1 diabetes must use insulin injections to control their blood glucose.
+People with type 1 diabetes must use insulin injections to manage their blood glucose.

 Type 2 diabetes — a type of diabetes in which the insulin produced is either not enough or doesn’t work properly in the body.
-When there is not enough insulin or the insulin is not used as it should be, glucose cannot get into the body’s cells for use as energy.
+As a result, glucose cannot get into the body’s cells for use as energy.
 This causes blood glucose to rise.

 Ulcer — a break in the skin; a deep sore.
-People with diabetes may develop ulcers from minor scrapes on the feet or legs, from cuts that heal slowly, or from the rubbing of shoes that don’t fit well.
+People with high blood sugar levels may develop ulcers from minor scrapes on the feet or legs, from cuts that heal slowly, or from the rubbing of shoes that don’t fit well.
 Ulcers can become infected and should be treated promptly.

 Unit of insulin — the basic measure of insulin.
 U-100 is the most common concentration of insulin.
 U-100 means that there are 100 units of insulin per milliliter (ml) of liquid.

-Vaginitis — an inflammation or infection of the vaginal tissues, usually caused by a fungus.
+Vaginitis - an inflammation or infection of the vaginal tissues, usually caused by a fungus.
 A woman with this condition may have itching or burning or vaginal discharge.
-Women who have diabetes may develop vaginitis more often than women who do not have diabetes.
+Women who have high blood sugar levels may develop vaginitis more often than women who have target blood sugar levels.